Phoenix (manga): Overview

 Phoenix is about reincarnation.
 Each story generally involves a search for immortality, embodied by the blood of the eponymous bird of fire, which, as drawn by Tezuka, resembles the Fenghuang.
 The blood is believed to grant eternal life, but immortality in Phoenix is either unobtainable or a terrible curse, whereas Buddhist-style reincarnation is presented as the natural path of life.
 The stories spring back and forth through time; the first, Dawn, takes place in ancient times, and the second, Future, takes place in the far future.
 Subsequent stories alternate between the past and future, allowing Tezuka to explore his themes in both historical and science fiction settings.
 Throughout the stories there are various recurring characters, some from Tezuka's famous star system.
 A character named Saruta appears repeatedly, for example, in the form of various ancestors and descendants, all of whom endure harsh trials in their respective eras.

 Tezuka began work on a preliminary version of Phoenix in 1954, and the series continued in various forms until his death in 1989.
 As it progresses, the stories seemed to be converging on the present day.
 Due to Tezuka dying before the manga's completion, it is not known how this would have played out.
 Scholar and translator Frederik L. Schodt, who knew Tezuka in life, wrote that he fantasized about a secret ending, "waiting in a safe somewhere to be revealed posthumously".
 This was not the case, and Tezuka's final intentions with Phoenix remain unknown; its episodic nature leaves each volume highly accessible nonetheless.
 Many of the Phoenix stories feature an intensely experimental layout and visual design.
 For example, Universe tells the story of four spacefarers who are forced to leave their spaceship in separate escape pods.
 The panels of the story are organized such that each character has his own vertical or horizontal tier on the page, emphasizing the astronauts' isolation; the tiers combine and separate as characters join and split up.
 In an astonishing sequence after one character's death, he is represented for a number of pages by a series of empty black panels.

 Tezuka was said to have been influenced to create the series after listening to the music of Igor Stravinsky.
 He also told that he created the image of Phoenix as he was impressed by the Firebird in director Ivan Ivanov-Vano's animation film Konyok Gorbunok (Soyuzmultfilm studio).

 Arcs

-After several aborted attempts at a first chapter in the 1950s published in the magazine Manga Shōnen, Tezuka began Dawn in 1967, serialized in COM.
+After several aborted attempts at a first chapter in the 1950s published in the magazines Manga Shōnen and Shōjo Club, Tezuka began Dawn in 1967, serialized in COM.
 The serialization of Phoenix would continue throughout his career, moving to Manga Shōnen after COM's closure in the mid-70s.
 The final volume, Sun, was serialized in The Wild Age.